rabyj/dotfiles/notes/notes.md

 command &> out # same files, not always supported out of bash command 2>&1 # redirect stderr to stdout, useful with tee

+# -- find --
-# - list number of files in multiple directories -
+# list number of files in multiple directories
 find . -type f | cut -d/ -f2 | sort | uniq -c

-# - list files with full paths in directory (give full path to find) -
+# list files with full paths in directory (give full path to find)
 a_path=$(pwd -P)
 find ${a_path} -mindepth 1 | grep "value.hdf5" | sort -u > a_list.list

+# seek specific files
+find . -type f | grep ".sh"

+# Do an action on each file with result of find
+find . -type f | grep ".sh" | xargs -I{} chmod a-x {}

 # - Iterate over an array -
 array=( one two three )